amanlikemurphy/s3-upload-script/README.md

-# S3 Single File Uploader
+# S3 Single & Multi File Uploader

 The script, single-file.sh allows you to upload a single file to an S3 bucket.
 It checks if the file exists locally before uploading it.